jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

     :emphasize-lines: 2

     def logical_nor(input_1, input_2):
-        return not p not or not q
-        return not p and not q
+        return not input_1 not or not q return not input_1 and not input_2

   the terminal_ shows SyntaxError_